-Mr. Joseph Kakande, 62 years old and a local leader of Bukasa village said:
+Yoanita Nyante, 64 years old said:

-"Our village borehole broke down and we did not have anything to do about it since the repair had a big financial cost.
-People resorted to walking into swamps to collect dirty water.
-It has been hard to enforce COVID related restrictions in this village since women and kids would sometimes have to go the swamps outside curfew time.
-Social distancing at those water holes is also difficult.
+"Our borehole broke down and we did not have anything to do about it since the repair had a big financial cost.

+We resorted to walking 3km to collect water from a pond down in the swamp.
+It has been particularly hard during these COVID days with all related restrictions like a curfew to movement after 7pm!
+Sometimes this time would find me without water in the house.
 This repaired well is going to help us so much.
-We will organize ourselves to prepare for its future maintenance and repair"
+We will organize ourselves to prepare for its future maintenance and repair.
+We also have a school on this village, and it will greatly benefit from this well"